Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Terahertz optical responses

-The shift current arises from the interband and intraband Berry connection by shielding a linear polarized light.
-It characterizes the nontrivial band topology of the moir\'{e} bands during the optical transition process.
-With a electric field $E_{\beta}(\omega)$ at frequency $\omega$ and linearly polarized in the $\beta$ direction, the shift current $J$ in the $\alpha$ direction has the form
+The shift current characterizes the nontrivial band topology of the moir\'{e} bands in the optical transition process.
+With a electric field $E_{\beta}(\omega)$ at frequency $\omega$ and linearly polarized in the $\beta$ direction, the shift current $J$ in the $\alpha$ direction takes the form